 Location: The project is located in Williamsport's Old City neighborhood, a historic neighborhood located east of Market Street.
-Project boundaries for the Willow Street project extend
+Project boundaries for the Willow Street project extend from Basin Street to Market Street.

 Project Description: Funds will be used to construct the Willow Street Green Infrastructure Pathway Project, in the City of Williamsport, Lycoming County.
 The project will provide an improved transportation alternative for pedestrians and cyclists.